(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Vegas is not too hot to visit in June.
 The average temperature is 87°F (31°C), which is lower than in July or August.
 In addition, the dry climate makes this temperature more comfortable.
 If you like it when it’s hot and sunny but within a reasonable limit, you will enjoy a trip to Vegas in June.

-June is a hot month, but the weather in Las Vegas is still enjoyable.
+June is a hot month, but the Las Vegas weather is still enjoyable.
 In this article, I will explain what you can expect from the weather in June in more detail, what time is considered best for visiting Vegas, and why it is worth planning a trip to Sin City during this month.

 June Weather in Las Vegas